daniellecox/style-guide-guide/mdsyntax.md

     ###### This is an H6

-``Optionally`, you may "close" atx-style headers.
+Optionally, you may "close" atx-style headers.
 This is purely cosmetic -- you can use this if you think it looks better.
 The closing hashes don't even need to match the number of hashes used to open the header.
-(The number of opening hashes determines the header level.) :`
+(The number of opening hashes determines the header level.)

     # This is an H1 #